liuggio/liuggio.github.com/_posts/2014-03-21-persist-the-money-doctrine-value-object.md

 A good approach to represent a Value Object leveraging on its immutability, was to record the value object directly as a serialized [Object type](http://doctrine-orm.readthedocs.org/en/latest/reference/basic-mapping.html#doctrine-mapping-types) in Doctrine.

-All the above approaches led to drawbacks in terms of usability especially when you need to queries.
+All the above approaches led to drawbacks in terms of usability especially when you need to query.

 ### Embeddables